rebelsky/csc207b/_prelim/prelim01.md

   wrote) and the material that Peter-Michael wrote.
 There's a link to his book under the Reference menu.
 You can grab either the whole book or individual chapters.
+* I'm teaching two sections of CSC 207 this semester.
+I'm not yet sure of all the implications.
+One is that I'm likely to assume I've said something in one class when I've said it in another.
+* I'm trying to be less snarky this semester.
+Call me on it.

 ### Upcoming work

 * [Assignment 1](../assignments/assignment01) due Thursday night (not tomorrow).
+    * Partners assigned Friday.
 * Readings due before class Friday.
     * [An introduction to Java](../readings/intro-java)
     * [Simple Java for C progammers](../readings/simple-java-c)